12 Great Charlie Munger Book Recommendations To Inspire

 The Behind-the-Scenes Story of How John Paulson Defied Wall Street and Made Financial History by Gregory Zuckerman

-Zuckerman tells the story of how hedge manager John Paulson realized that the subprime mortgage market was about to meltdown.
-Zuckerman shows how Paulson and other renegade investors made fortunes by betting mortgage-backed derivatives.
+John Paulson realized that the subprime mortgage market was about to melt down.
+Zuckerman shows how Paulson and other renegade investors made fortunes by betting on mortgage-backed derivatives.

-Paulson made money because he believes Mr. Market is insane.
-Faith in Mr. Market’s insanity is a key belief of Munger and his friend Buffett.
-The Greatest Trade Ever shows Betting on Mr. Market’s insanity can be a good way to make money.
+Paulson made money because he believed Mr. Market was insane.
+Munger and his friend Buffett also believed in Mr. Market’s insanity.
+The Greatest Trade Ever shows that Betting on Mr. Market’s insanity can be a good way to make money.

 9. Judgment in Managerial Decision Making